QUAFFquaff/Warehouse-Navigation-Application/manual/Developer Manual.md

 In this function, a path showed as a list is generated according to the products list.

+def make_astar_matrix() -\&gt; np.array

+This function returns the distance matrix which is calculated by Astar algorithm.

+def atar()

+This function returns the shortest path between two locations.

+def brute_force()

+This function returns the result by using brute force algorithm. def greedy_nn()

+This function returns the result by using greedy nearest neighbor algorithm.

 def SetRules() -\&gt; void

 This function helps to set the rules.